 Q. If a BOE employee chooses not to wear a mask and then contracts COVID-19 after being exposed to someone at work, which has tested positive for COVID-19, are they eligible for workers’ compensation claim benefits?

 A. Yes.
 Workers’ compensation is a no-fault insurance compensation policy.
-Injured employees are entitled to benefits, even if it was due to their negligence.
+Therefore, injured employees are entitled to benefits, even if it was due to their negligence.

 Example: Despite understanding that it is mandatory to wear a mask at all times, a BOE employee who believes that they are alone in a classroom takes off their mask.
 A student walks into the classroom to retrieve an assignment they left behind.
 Later that week, the student tests positive for COVID-19.
 The following week, the employee contracts COVID-19.